rdkcentral/firebolt-certification-suite/README.md

 The `additionalLaunchParams` allows you to customize the test environment by including specific parameters that can override default parameters or add new configurations.

 - **Setting Up Additional Launch Parameters:**
-  - Define Parameters in the ConfigModule: Set the additionalLaunchParams in the configModule using the Cypress.env variable.
+  - Define Parameters in the ConfigModule: Set the `additionalLaunchParams` in the configModule.
 Edit your `config.json` file in the configModule to include your additionalLaunchParams as shown below, or pass the env through the CLI.

   Example:
 ```
 {